-The minimum requirements of the /ETAG 022:2007/ apply.
+The minimum requirements of the /ETAG 022:2007/ must be maintained.

 The performance characteristics must be indicated in accordance with the European Technical Assessment (ETA. no.).

 Module 5: Dispersion-based primers and bonding agents for concrete and floor screeds

 Performance characteristics in accordance with the manufacturer's technical documentation / declaration of performance